 Intramuros is a historic walled area within the city of Manila.
 This is a historic district entirely surrounded by fortifications.
 Within the fortified walls, there were churches, monasteries, convents, schools, and houses.
 Until 1945 during World War 2.

 That there was a battle in Manila between American, Filipino and Japanese forces where there was heavy fighting.
-That resulted in Intramuros been heavily destroyed.
-Many of the city’s ancient gates and most of the walls have since been restored but there has been a problem switch funding.
+That resulted in Intramuros being heavily destroyed.
+Many of the city’s ancient gates and most of the walls have since been restored but there has been a problem switching funding.

 MacArthur Leyte Landing Memorial Park